bjin02/SI507-FinalProject/README.md

 ### Part 5: Include some visual representation of your data that is clear
 - Part 0: Learn and use the library Plotly, which has a pretty clear Python API to create nice charts and graphs. https://plot.ly/python/
-- Part 1: Onboard the Plotly Dashboard API to visualize the National Park data in result of a dashboard that reflects the numbers of National Parks in different States, Comparison of different National Parks and even Pointing out the National Parks in a US Map.
+- Part 1: Onboard the Plotly Dashboard API to visualize the Tumblr Post data in result of a dashboard that reflects the numbers of Posts in Bloggers, comparison of different Posts/Blogger Info.